JoeRiel/knoweb/README.md

 Installation
 ------------

-The source for knoweb.sty, and associated gawk scripts (for the filters) are noweb source files.
+The source for `knoweb.sty`, and associated gawk scripts (for the filters) are noweb source files.
 To tangle them, do

  `make scripts`